telerik/fiddler-everywhere-docs/user-guide/live-traffic/inspector-types.md

 ### Response Header

 Like the HTTP request, every HTTP response begins with plaintext headers that describe the result from the request.
 The first line of the response (the _"Status line"_) contains the HTTP version (for example __"HTTP/1.1"__), the response status code (for example __"200"__), and the response status text (for instance __"OK"__).
-Following the _"Status line"_ there are one or more lines containing name-value pairs of metadata about the response and the server, such as the length of the response file, the Content-Type, and how the response may be cached.
+Following the _"Status line"_ one or more lines contain name-value pairs of metadata about the response and the server, such as the length of the response file, the Content-Type, and how the response may be cached.

 ## Cookies Inspector